-OPEC, non-OPEC agree to their first global oil pact since 2001
+OPEC, non-OPEC agree first global oil pact since 2001

 Russia, which 15 years ago failed to deliver on promises to cut in tandem with OPEC, is expected to perform real output reductions this time.
 But analysts question whether many other non-OPEC producers are attempting to present a natural decline in output as their contribution to the deal.

-"This is a very historic meeting ...
-This will boost the global economy and will help some OECD countries to reach their inflation targets," OPEC Secretary-General Mohammed Barkindo told reporters ahead of the talks, referring to the Organization for Economic Cooperation and Development, which groups most of the world's richest economies.
+"This agreement cements and prepares us for long-term cooperation," Saudi Energy Minister Khalid al-Falih told reporters after the meeting, calling the deal "historic".

+Russian Energy Minister Alexander Novak told the same news conference: "Today's deal will speed up the oil market stabilization, reduce volatility, attract new investments."

 Last week, OPEC agreed to slash output by 1.2 million barrels per day from Jan.
 1, with top exporter Saudi Arabia cutting as much as 486,000 bpd.
+Falih said on Saturday that Riyadh may cut even deeper.

-On Saturday, producers from outside the 13-country group agreed to reduce output by 562,000 bpd, slightly short of the initial target of 600,000 bpd, according to two OPEC sources.
+On Saturday, producers from outside the 13-country group agreed to reduce output by 558,000 bpd, short of the initial target of 600,000 bpd but still the largest contribution by non-OPEC ever.

+Of that, Russia will cut 300,000 bpd, Novak said.
+He added it would be gradual and by the end of March Russia would be producing 200,000 bpd less than its October 2016 level of 11.247 million bpd - Russia's highest production estimate so far.

+Russian output would fall to 10.947 million bpd after six months, Novak said.

 "They are all enjoying higher prices and compliance tends to be good in the early stages.
 But then as prices continue to rise, compliance will erode," said veteran OPEC watcher and founder of Pira Energy consultancy Gary Ross.

-"Non-OPEC has also made the largest contribution we have ever seen," said Ross, adding that he believed Russia would curtail output in line with its pledge of 300,000 bpd.
+Amrita Sen from consultancy Energy Aspects said: "Compared to two months ago when the prospects of a deal were fading rapidly, this is a huge turnaround.
+Skeptics will argue about compliance but the symbolism in itself cannot be understated."

-He added OPEC would target an oil price of $60 per barrel as anything above that could encourage rival production.
+Ross added that OPEC would target an oil price of $60 per barrel as anything above that could encourage rival production.

 Oil prices have more than halved in the past two years after Saudi Arabia raised output steeply in an attempt to drive higher-cost producers such as U.S. shale firms out of the market.